-- Applicable tax credits or rebates
+- Tax credits and rebates

 Not all net metering policies are created equal

 Net metering has come to be a catch-all phrase that is used to describe any method that utilities use to purchase solar power from homeowners.
-True net metering is what we have described throughout this article - where you receive the full retail rate of electricity for each kWh of power you send to the grid.
+True net metering is what we have described through this article - where you receive the full retail rate of electricity for each kWh of power you send to the grid.